 David Stewart Wiley is an experienced and energetic orchestra builder, sharing his many talents as conductor, concert pianist, pops arranger, composer and recording artist.
 In a time of dramatic change in the orchestral world, he brings innovative and collaborative leadership, deep community involvement with outreach and education, and inspiring performances.
-Wiley serves concurrently as Music Director & Conductor of our Long Island Philharmonic, Virginia’s Roanoke Symphony Orchestra, and as Artistic Director of Virginia’s Blue Ridge Music Festival.
-Wiley’s busy 2014-15 season includes conducting debuts and return engagements with top orchestras and festivals in Alaska, Hawaii, New Hampshire, New York, and West Virginia.
-Wiley will host his sixth European musical river cruise in July of 2015.
+Wiley serves concurrently as Music Director & Conductor of our Long Island Philharmonic as well as Virginia’s Roanoke Symphony Orchestra.
+The ongoing LI Philharmonic, Maestro Wiley, and Uniondale School partnership just received a Yale Distinguished Music Educator Award in June of 2015.

 As a solo pianist, Wiley has performed with numerous major orchestras throughout the United States including Minnesota, Indianapolis, Oregon, Honolulu, Wheeling, and West Virginia, performing major concerti by Baroque to contemporary composers, often conducting the orchestra from the piano.
 He has appeared as a jazz pianist in Boston's Symphony Hall and in recital and chamber music appearances throughout the U.S. as well as in China, Russia, Romania, Germany, Hungary, Italy, the Czech Republic, and Bulgaria.

-Summer engagements include the Aspen Music Festival, Brevard Music Center, Garth Newel, Wintergreen, Park City, Minnesota Orchestra Summerfest, and Prince Albert (Hawaii) summer festivals.
-The 2013 inaugural season of Virginia’s Blue Ridge Music Festival centered in Floyd, VA exceeded expectations with excellent attendance, a successful performance academy, and a balanced budget.
+Summer engagements include the Aspen Music Festival, Brevard Music Center, Garth Newel, Wintergreen, Park City, Minnesota Orchestra Summerfest, Sitka (Alaska)and Prince Albert (Hawai’i) summer music festivals.
+The 2013 Virginia’s Blue Ridge Music Festival centered in Floyd, VA exceeded expectations with excellent attendance, a successful performance academy, and a balanced budget.
 From 1999 until 2006 Wiley was the Artistic Director & Conductor of the Wintergreen Summer Music Festival, where he founded the festival orchestra, created the academy, and led the festival to remarkable artistic growth in seven years, tripling the balanced budget.
 Among his diverse and creative activities, he conceived an acclaimed event with business executives and musicians together on stage titled "Conducting Change" which helps executives to model leadership skills in a fun and engaging atmosphere.

-Wiley's CDs include an album of French Cello Concerti with Zuill Bailey & the Roanoke Symphony on Delos International, Beethoven's Symphony No. 9 "Choral" with the RSO & Choruses, American Piano Concertos with Norman Krieger & the RSO on Artisie 4, Wiley & Friends: Classical Jazz, American Trumpet Concertos with the Slovak Radio Symphony/Neebe, and violin/piano duo CD Preludes & Lullabies with Akemi Takayama.
+Wiley's CDs include an album of French Cello Concerti with Zuill Bailey & the Roanoke Symphony on Delos International, Beethoven's Symphony No. 9 "Choral" with the RSO & Choruses, American Piano Concertos with Norman Krieger & the RSO on Artisie 4, Wiley &Friends: Classical Jazz, American Trumpet Concertos with the Slovak Radio Symphony/Neebe, and violin/piano duo CD Preludes & Lullabies with Akemi Takayama.
 As a composer, he collaborated on the film “Lake Effects”, which featured a symphonic soundtrack performed by the RSO, Wiley conducting, with original music by Boyle and Wiley.
-His recent solo piano CD Full Circle, with all original compositions, recently sold 1,000 copies in only six months and is now in its second printing.
-Wiley’s new solo piano release Piano Bells – Reflections on Classic Carols is now available.
+His CD Full Circle, with all original compositions is now in its second printing.
+Wiley’s solo piano release Piano Bells – Reflections on Classic Carols is now available.

 He and his wife soprano Leah Marer Wiley (a performer and certified fitness instructor) have a son and a daughter who play cello and violin and enjoy travelling, hiking, biking, and making music together. www.DavidStewartWiley.com